based on Reviews

 histamine

-The most important amino acids at a glance
+An overview of the most important amino acids

 • Effects:

-• Important for the immune system (especially in viral infections (reduces virus replication))
+• Important for the immune system (v.a. in viral infections (reduces virus replication)

-• Increases intestinal Ca++ absorption (possiblyuseful for osteoporosis)
+• Increases intestinal Ca++ absorption (possibly(useful in osteoporosis)

-• Neutral sulfur-containing amino acid (main sulfur source)
+• Neutral sulfur-containing amino acid (main source of sulfur)

 • Effects:

-• Most important methyl group donor and thus highly relevant in the context of epigenetics and longevity research (“healthy longevity”)
+• Most important methyl group donor and therefore highly relevant in the context of epigenetics and longevity research ("healthy longevity")

-• binds heavy metals for detoxification (e.g. copper, cadmium and mercury)
+• binds heavy metals for detoxification (z.B(Copper, cadmium and mercury)

 • acidifies the urine

-• has an antioxidant effect (supports selenium effect)
+• It has an antioxidant effect (supports the effect of selenium)

 • important for the immune system